-Module completed!
+Human-Business coherence Module completed!

+BUSINESS MODULE 2

+W)

 Congratulations!
 You have successfully completed this module!

+1

+2

+Summary of acquired skills

-- 1 Knowledge about Human-Business coherence - 2 Capacity to make your own Human-Business coherence assessment
+- Knowledge about Human-Business coherence

+- Capacity to make your own Human-

+- Business coherence assessment

-What is next?
+Human-Business coherence What is next?

+BUSINESS MODULE 2

+Hands-on

 Now you can either repeat this module or follow our study recommendation by clicking on one of the buttons below: